William Kempe: Life

-By 1592 Kempe was one of Lord Strange's Men, listed in the Privy Council authorisation for that troupe to play seven miles out of London.
-In 1594, upon the dissolution of Strange's Men, Kempe, along with Burbage and Shakespeare, joined the Lord Chamberlain's Men and remained with that company until early 1599, when a still-unclear sequence of events removed him from the company.
-Although he had been a sharer in the plans to construct the Globe Theatre, he appeared in no productions in the new theatre, which was open by mid-1599, and evidence from Shakespeare's Henry V, in which there is no promised continued role for Falstaff, and Hamlet, containing its famous complaint at improvisational clowning (Act 3, Scene 2), indicates some of the circumstances in which Kempe may have been dropped.
-Kemp played his last role for Shakespeare in 1598.

 Final years

 After his departure from the Chamberlain's Men in early 1599, Kempe continued to pursue his career as a performer.
-In February and March 1600, he undertook what he would later call his "Nine Days Wonder", in which he morris danced from London to Norwich (a distance of about 110 miles or 177 km) in a journey which took him nine days spread over several weeks, often amid cheering crowds.
+In February and March 1600, he undertook what he would later call his "Nine Days Wonder", in which he morris danced from London to Norwich, a distance of about 110 miles or 177 km, a journey which took him nine days (spread over several weeks), often amid cheering crowds.
 Later that year he published a description of the event to prove to doubters that it was true.
-However, his activities after this famous stunt are as obscure as his origins.
+His later activities are obscure.
 On evidence from The Travels of the Three English Brothers, he is assumed to have made another European tour, perhaps reaching Italy, but by 1601 he was borrowing money from Philip Henslowe and had joined Worcester's Men.
 The last undoubted mention of him occurs in Henslowe's diary in late 1602.

 Parish records record the death of "Kempe, a man" in St. Saviour, Southwark, late in 1603.
 While this is not necessarily the comedian, the record fits his departure from the documentary record.